Ale-Cas/optitrader/README.md

 _Rest API_: to serve this application as a REST API, run `docker compose up app` and open [localhost:8080](http://localhost:8080) in your browser to see the documentation.
 Within the Dev Container, this is equivalent to running `poe api`.

-_Streamlit Dashboard_: to use this application from a Streamlit dashboard, run `poe app` and open [localhost:8000](http://localhost:8000) in your browser.
+_Streamlit Dashboard_: to use this application from a Streamlit dashboard, run `optifolio dashboard`.
+This is equivalent to running `poe app` and open [localhost:8000](http://localhost:8000) in your browser.

 ## Example